 The Saunders Irving Chapel is the focal point of the upper campus.
 In addition to the chapel, the building houses Wesley Hall meeting facilities.
-The Enrolment, Communications, and Academic Departments are housed on the upper campus with faculty offices in close proximity.
+The Campus Life and Academic Departments, including faculty offices, are housed on the upper campus.

 The upper campus is also the site of four student residences, Stairs Hall containing the Greg Mann Dining Commons and classrooms, the Mitchell Student Centre, which includes recreation facilities, the Solid Grounds Café, lounge, and Campus Life office.
 The Benson Athletic Complex is easily accessed from the upper campus.